bradyhouse/house/fiddles/nativeScript/start.md

-As indicated (above) you then need to install the `NativeScript Playground` app on the android or iphone you intend to use for testing.
+As indicated (above) install the `NativeScript Playground` app on the android or iphone you intend to use for testing.
 Once installed, scan the QR code to launch the app.